 Home is where the scent is!
-A lovely fragrance creates a sanctuary that nurtures both your body and soul.
+A lovely fragrance makes your space feel more welcoming.

 Take note of the pungent smell of fresh paint, which may point to recent renovations.
 While this could imply improvements, it might also mean that the property has been covered up to hide other issues.

 Additionally, pay attention to kitchen and bathroom smells.
 Lingering food odours or musty scents can indicate cleanliness issues.

-Indeed, employing your sense of smell can reveal a wealth of information about a property.
-While it may appear impolite to snoop around, being a bit 'nosey' with your nose can definitely work to your advantage.
+Indeed, using your sense of smell can reveal a lot about a property.
+It certainly helps to be a little bit 'nosy' with your nose.